evrimulgen/logmon/README.md

 - Build a graphical visualization tool, because it's not very clear to print all the stats directly in the console

-- Add some missing features built on top of fields provided by the W3C format (for example, a feature to detect the client who sends the most of requests by using the c-ip field)
+- Add some missing features built on top of fields provided by the W3C format (for example, a feature to detect the client who sent the most of requests by using the c-ip field)

 - Create new alerts based on status code for example